MARTIMM/question-answer/docs/content-docs/setup/structures.md

 Structures are shown to have an idea how the files are defined.
 Categories and Sheets are stored on disk.
 The other structures are in categories, sets or sheets.

+All name fields in a configuration file must be unique so that it can also be used as a hook to operate on.
+Current and future usages are;
+* Search and modify sheets, sets and questions.
+* A name is used as an id for error messages.

 ## Set